 1. True secularism: America is still not a fully secular state.
 From our currency to our presidential speeches, religion plays a major role.
-Churches are taxed as non-profits, rather than the associations of like-minded individuals that they are.
-Even some of our traditional American institutions, such as the Boy Scouts, have benefited significantly from government assistance;
+Churches are still granted automatic 501(c)(3) status.
+Even some of our traditional American institutions, such as the Boy Scouts (historically a Christian organization), have benefited significantly from government assistance;

 2. Discrimination against atheists: Although the laws that prohibit atheists from running for office have been stricken by SCOTUS circa 1963, there are still too few open atheists in politics.
 And in the south, if you admit to being an atheist, chances are fairly high that you won’t get a job.
 And that’s if you’re lucky.

 3. Hellfire: Keeping children from being exposed to the often-traumatic and emotionally scarring doctrine of hellfire.

 4. Science-advocacy: The solutions to the problems that man has created through the misuse of machinery built with the help of science, can only be cured with scientifically-minded solutions.
 Moreover science teaches us about the world we live in, helps us survive life-threatening diseases, and flies us to the moon.
 In sum, science is useful, fascinating, and good.

 5. Superstition: Debunking superstition and helping people make decisions based on what’s true.